Tunable Topological Phases in Quantum Kirigamis: Introduction

-In this work we pose the question, can the mechanical modulation engineer a quantum phase transition in such Kirigami-based systems?
-In particular, in recent years, topological phases of matter have ushered in a new paradigm within condensed matter research where materials can host robust quantized transport on the edges even while the bulk remains insulating.
-Such systems are characterized by topological invariants and are protected by discrete symmetries \cite{Ludwig_PS_2015, Chiu_RMP_2016, Hasan_RMP_2010, Qi_RMP_2011, asboth2016short}.
-We explore whether Kirigami networks built out of such topological materials can show topological phase transitions as a function of the mechanical deformation of the structure.
-We establish theoretically that indeed such phase transitions are realizable in these systems as a function of deformation parameters.
-Using a multi-scale approach, starting from minimal models, effective junction modelling, and scattering-matrix calculations we show that such systems can be effectively modelled as `tunable' Chalker-Coddington networks \cite{chalker1988percolation, Chalker1996networkmodels,kramer2005random, Lee_PRL_1993, Snyman_PRB_2008, Cho_PRB_1997}, usually studied for disordered topological systems \cite{GruzbergPRBkagome, ChalkerPRL2020Floquet, GruzbergPRLFinite-Size, PhysRevX2015Measurement, Chalker2001Thermalnetwork, Bilayergraphenenetwork2021} where the deformation of the network can be included to determine the effective parameters of the network itself.
+In this work, we pose the question, can mechanical modulation engineer a quantum phase transition in such Kirigami-based systems?
+In particular, in recent years, topological phases of matter have ushered in a new paradigm where materials can host robust quantized transport on the edges even while the bulk remains insulating \cite{Ludwig_PS_2015, Chiu_RMP_2016, Hasan_RMP_2010, Qi_RMP_2011, asboth2016short}.
+We explore whether Kirigami networks built out of such topological materials can show phase transitions as a function of the mechanical deformation.
+We establish theoretically that indeed such phase transitions are realizable in these systems.
+Using a multi-scale approach, starting from minimal models, effective junction modelling, and scattering-matrix calculations we show that such systems behave as `tunable' Chalker-Coddington networks \cite{chalker1988percolation, Chalker1996networkmodels,kramer2005random, Lee_PRL_1993, Snyman_PRB_2008, Cho_PRB_1997}, usually studied for disordered topological systems \cite{GruzbergPRBkagome, ChalkerPRL2020Floquet, GruzbergPRLFinite-Size, PhysRevX2015Measurement, Chalker2001Thermalnetwork, Pasek2014Networkmodels, Bilayergraphenenetwork2021} where the deformation of the network can be included to determine the junction parameters of the network.